 In the beginning, the serpent was sowing lies when he encouraged the first man and woman to eat from the tree of the knowledge of good and evil.
 One of the lies was this: If you know more, you’ll gain the life you want.

-I wonder if we buy the same lie today.
+I think we buy the same lie today.

-Jesus was a brilliant communicator and teacher, but he did not come primarily to give you more information.
+Even Jesus, who was a brilliant communicator and teacher, did not come primarily to give you more information.
 Not even more information about God.